muntaqamahmood/UTSCHub/README.md

 ## Motivation:
-A UTSC community focused Hub is quite hard to find, there are Facebook groups for finding events or buying/selling UTSC specific merch, textbooks or other course materials, but what if we can have all these things in one place?!
+A UTSC community focused Hub is quite hard to find, there are Facebook groups for finding events and people with similar course schedules or Amazon for buying/selling but they are not UTSC specific merch, textbooks or other course materials, what if we can have all these things in one place?!
 Presenting to you, UTSC Hub!
 ## Project Description:
 UTSC Hub is an application that targets all UTSC students and faculty members to distribute further convenience within the community and explore the embedded demands and supplies by offering a UTSC specific eCommerce platform.
 Besides that, our website also aims to accomplish more sophisticated community engagement with our distinctive SMS and event planning features.